yebei199/chromey/README.md

 ## Fetcher

-By default `spider_chrome` will try to find an installed version of chromium on the computer it runs on.
+By default `chromey` will try to find an installed version of chromium on the computer it runs on.
 It is possible to download and install one automatically for some platforms using the `fetcher`.

 Ther features are currently a bit messy due to a Cargo bug and will be changed once it is resolved.